danielbradley/IxCompiler/documentation/005/README.md

 The language has the following features:

-o   Instance and class members are declared/defined within a class block. o   Classes must indicate their visibility via public, private, etc. o   Methods are defined with the same source file and below the class definition. o   Methods must indicate their visibility via public, private, etc. o   Similar to C++, an asterisk denotes a pointer and an ampersand denotes a reference. o   When a pointer is passed, the caller losses access to that pointer (it is made null). o   Memory is managed by deleting an non-null pointers.
+*   Instance and class members are declared/defined within a class block.
+*   Classes must indicate their visibility via public, private, etc.
+*   Methods are defined with the same source file and below the class definition.
+*   Methods must indicate their visibility via public, private, etc.
+*   Similar to C++, an asterisk denotes a pointer and an ampersand denotes a reference.
+*   When a pointer is passed, the caller losses access to that pointer (it is made null).
+*   Memory is managed by deleting an non-null pointers.

 ## Design
 ## Implementation